Sjord/mariadb-rand/mariadb-rand.md

 - The probability of repeating itself is still pretty low.
 Would this pose a problem in actual use?
 - When picking a random row from a table with 2400 rows, the behaviour becomes less random.
 Why 2400?
 How much less random?
 How can I quantify how much this behavior differs from a random distribution?
 What are the implications of this?
 - Are the numbers (especially the probabilities I mention) in my draft correct?
+- Should seed1 and seed2 be relative prime for better random numbers?

+# Formula's

 0 (7, 11)
 1 (32, 76)